 A Life-Changing Experience in Chicago

 Thank you to all of our supporters for your role in changing student lives during our campaign for the Chicago Semester Fund!
-These generous gifts have helped raise nearly $19,000, making it possible for students like Ande’Marie Green to grow and flourish in Chicago.
+These generous gifts have helped raise over $20,000, making it possible for students like Ande’Marie Green to grow and flourish in Chicago.
 Ande’Marie has spent this semester teaching math and science at John A. Walsh Elementary, a Chicago Public School in the Pilsen neighborhood.
 Her cooperating teacher writes that “Ande’ has seamlessly taken over all three grade-levels’ planning and implementation of instructions… She has been implementing small breakout rooms and providing clear expectations on the assigned tasks in the space.”

 Ande’Marie was able to accomplish all of this with support from Chicago Semester faculty, staff and a community of peers- all made possible thanks to you.
 She will complete her student teaching placement in December, taking this experience and confidence with her as she graduates and pursues a full-time teaching role in Ohio.
 Your willingness to partner with Chicago Semester is helping Ande’Marie fulfill her dreams.